OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-With more than 100 thermal springs, Budapest more than deserves its nickname ‘City of Spas’.
-With a stay at the best spa hotels in the city, you can turn a Central European city break into a time of relaxation and luxurious self-care.
+With more than 100 thermal springs, Budapest more than deserves its City of Spas nickname.
+With a stay at the best spa hotels in the city, you can turn a your city break in the Hungarian capital into a time of relaxation and luxurious self-care.

 Not all spa getaways have a steep price tag.
 The Hotel Császár is a three-star hotel housed in a former 19th-century nunnery in the northern part of Buda, next to the Lukács Baths.
-The rooms are simple but clean and comfortable, and there is a huge open-air swimming pool on-site – perfect for working off your complimentary breakfast.
+The rooms are simple but clean and comfortable, and there is a huge open-air swimming pool on site – perfect for working off your complimentary breakfast.
 If Budapest’s famous 16th-century Turkish baths are on your list, this could be the hotel for you – it’s next door to the Veli Bej Thermal Bath.
 Dating back to 1575, this renovated Ottoman bath complex features steam rooms and five thermal pools of varying temperatures.